yhuuuu/recipe-organizer-frontend/README.md

 # Recipe Organizer Web Application

-A modern, full-featured recipe organizer web application built with React, TypeScript, and Supabase.
+A modern, full-featured recipe organizer web application built with React, TypeScript, and MongoDB.
 Save, organize, and view recipes from online sources with AI-powered extraction.

 ## Features